montse-llos/data-science/cheat-sheets/README.md

 # Cheat Sheets

-Interesting Cheat Sheets on R & Python programming.
+Useful Cheat Sheets on R & Python programming.
 Also Anaconda and Jupyter Notebook Cheat Sheets.

 You can find a Markdown Cheat Sheet to write into markdown cells in Jupyter Notebook <a href="https://github.com/montse-llos/data-science/blob/master/cheat-sheets/markdown-cheat-sheet.png" target="_blank">here</a>.
 Notice that you can use also HTML sentences to put format into the lines written.
 If you want a line break you have to write two spaces (this means line break into Markdown code)